It's club time!

 Each year the club also organizes clinics to help rodeo athletes improve their skills.
 These usually include bareback/saddle bronc, bull riding and bullfighter.

 The club also runs the rodeo barn where club members and others can board their horses.
+Check our student forms page for the Rodeo Club Horse Boarding form.

 Rodeo Club Coordinator